playstation.com

 1. About Us and this Privacy Notice

-SIEE respects your privacy and is committed to protecting your personal data.
-This Candidate Privacy Notice (“Privacy Notice”) explains what personal data we collect about you, how we collect it, why we collect it, who we share it with, where it is processed, how we handle it and what your choices and legal rights are.
+This Privacy Notice explains what personal information we collect about you, how we collect it, why we collect it, who we share it with, where it is processed, how we handle it and what your choices and legal rights are.

 2. Data Protection Principles